mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ## Errors in the Template Expressions

 Another thing I didn't really like in AngularJS 1.x was the lack of errors when you had a mistake inside an expression used in a template.
 The errors, which you were supposed to get were omitted and you weren't aware that your code actually doesn't work.
-Well, in AngularJS 2.0 you will get runtime errors in such cases.
+Well, in Angular2 you will get runtime errors in such cases.

 ## i18n

 `angular-translate` was the default choice when it used to came to internationalization in AngularJS 1.x.
 It is a great tool, which allows you to define the different strings used inside your AngularJS application in json files and include them on the correct places using filters and directives.
 You are able to define different translations of these strings, using multiple json files for the languages you need.
 The language files are usually loaded on demand.

 Since the AngularJS team has slightly broader vision for the way the i18n should be implemented they will add it as a project supported by Google.
 They will allow building the AngularJS templates with the correct strings embedded inside them.
 This will speedup the load time since you won't need to load external files.
-AngularJS 1.4 has support for plurals and gender (which may ease the transition from 1.x to 2.0), in AngularJS 2 will be implemented the string interpolation.
+AngularJS 1.4 has support for plurals and gender (which may ease the transition from 1.x to 2.0), in Angular2 will be implemented the string interpolation.
 For further information on the topic take a look at this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iBBkCA1M-mc?list=PLOETEcp3DkCoNnlhE-7fovYvqwVPrRiY7" frameborder="0" allowfullscreen></iframe>

 ### Quick FAQ:

-*Will `angular-translate` be still compatible with AngularJS 2.0?*<br>
+*Will `angular-translate` be still compatible with Angular2?*<br>
 Most likely, no. I'm not aware whether the `angular-translate` team have plans to port it to the new version of the framework.

 ## Ultra Fast Change Detection